JackKBroome/Carat_BOTC/README.md

 - Carat can help store text games all in a location (even across servers) using:

 `>OffServerArchive [Server ID] [Channel ID]`
+- Public threads are stored, private ones are not, but either can be adjusted on a thread by thread basis using:

+`>IncludeInArchive`
+`>ExcludeFromArchive`
 ## Deployment instructions

 1. Download the necessary files (`Carat.py`, `utility.py`, the `Cogs` directory) and make sure they are arranged correctly (`Carat.py` and `utility.py`, and the `Cogs` directory all lying in the same directory)